adamclark2/WebSite/ReadMe.md

 # WebSite
-This is a brosure website to describe Adam.
+This is a brochure website to describe Adam.